**SPONSORS: For sponsor/exhibitor related questions contact sponsorship@hispanicizeEvent.com or call 203.364.4779. **

 What will be the main difference between Hispanicize 2014 and your most recent event Hispanicize 2013?
 The now 4-day event has both expanded and remained the same.
 The biggest change for 2014 is that the event will now incorporate a full Journalist track, and incorporate food, art and fashion in a bigger way.
 Tech will also be emphasized with presentations from tech leaders as well as a startup pitch competition.

 What does my Hispanicize registration badge include?
 Your badge includes access to ALL event sessions, on-site meals and entertainment activities during the event.
+For security purposes, all event attendees MUST wear their badge for entrance into all Hispanicize on and off-site events.

 What are the best days to attend the event?
 Hispanicize has been deliberately designed to have four solid, jam-packed days of programming.
 At our event there is no such thing as a “weaker program” day so any day you want to come will be perfectly balanced with awesome programming and speakers that match the strength of every other days.